Vilas Distinguished Achievement Professor

 My most recent book (forthcoming from Oxford University Press) traces the various arguments for teaching science in the United States—that it is key to economic growth, offers desirable career opportunities, prepares students for democratic deliberation, and so on—and then examines each argument on its merits with the goal of developing a better understanding of what science education (as currently envisioned and practiced) can reasonably accomplish.

 Professor Rudolph received his Ph.D. from the University of Wisconsin-Madison in curriculum and instruction and has a masters degree in the history of science from Wisconsin as well.
 Prior to his appointment in the department, he spent a number of years teaching physics, chemistry, and biology in middle schools and high schools across Wisconsin.
-In addition to his appointment in C&I, he has affiliate appointments in the Departments of History of Science and Educational Policy Studies and is also a faculty affiliate in the Robert and Jean Holtz Center for Science and Technology Studies on campus.
+In addition to his appointment in C&I, he has affiliate appointments in the Department of Educational Policy Studies and the Robert and Jean Holtz Center for Science and Technology Studies.
 He is the past editor-in-chief of the Wiley & Sons journal Science Education.

-His work has been funded by the National Science Foundation and the Spencer Foundation.
+His work has been funded by the National Science Foundation, the Spencer Foundation, and the Wisconsin Center for Education Research.
 During the 2004-05 academic year he was awarded a National Academy of Education/Spencer Foundation Postdoctoral Fellowship.

 Email: john.rudolph [at] wisc.edu

 225 N. Mills St.

 Madison, WI 53706